joostfarla/serverless-jshint-plugin/README.md

 serverless function jshint someFunction someOtherFunction
 ```

+When no function names are provided, it will check all functions in the current
+working directory.
+You can also check the full project by passing the `--all` /
+`-a` flag.

 To apply custom configuration, add a `.jshintrc` file in the project root.

 ## Roadmap